Can't find the answer to you question? Contact the Librarian with your questions and suggestions for new 'How do I...'

 All orders will be mediated by the Librarian of the John Johnson Collection.
 Please contact her direct for information, advice, and to arrange an appointment.
-Please note that you must have a valid 'A' category Bodleian reader's card (a referee must complete form B2)
+Please note that you must have a valid 'A' category Bodleian reader's card.

 You should bring:

 Bodleian Library reader's ticket applications forms (if applicable) and proof of identity and status.
 Please see the Admissions pages for full information.
-A category "A" Bodleian card is required, so form B2 should be completed by a referee.
+A category "A" Bodleian card is required.

 A graphite pencil (pens are not allowed).